tipith/LightningDetector/README.md

-Detects lightning strikes in based on Finnish Meteorological Institute's open data
+This project is a supybot plugin which detects lightning strikes based on Finnish Meteorological Institute's open weather data.

-This project is a supybot plugin which can be placed into supybot's working folder under plugins.
+CLone this plugin into supybot's run directory under plugins.
 After this, the authorized user can load the plugin with command "load LightningDetector".
 Available commands are the following.

 - **addalarm** _lat lon radius_km_
-  * Adds the alarm for the user.
-Each user can have only one alarm.
+  - Adds an alarm for the user -- each user can have only one alarm.
+  - Once an alarm is set, the plugin will periocally check if any lighting strikes are detected in the vicinity.
+The user will be alarmed to the channel where the alarm was originally set.
+The plugin tries not to spam and has a three hour blocking period after user has been alarmed.
-  * Example: addalarm 62.2321 24.2455 50
+  - Example: addalarm 62.2321 24.2455 50
 - **removealarm**
-  * Removes the alarm for the user
+  - Removes alarm for the user
 - **listalarms**
-  * Lists all alarms for all users
+  - Lists all alarms
+  - Output format is the following: _user channel lat lon radius unix_ts_until_next_alarm_
+  - Example: tipi^ #salamatesting 62.2447 25.7472 50 1463528267
 - **weather** _place_
-  * Returns the latest weather for a city in Finland
+  - Returns the weather for a city in Finland

 In addition to the files contained in this project, the user must create a file 'apikey.py' which contains the variable APIKEY in the following format.
 ```